Updated June 12, 2023

 In the corporate world, they say that talk is cheap and time is money.
-How then can you come out with the best of both resources?
+How can you come out with the best of both resources?
 The key lies in listening!

-- You give them your undivided attention, and understand what the other party really, really wants.
+- You give them your undivided attention and understand what the other party really, really wants.

 - You also understand what they really, really don’t want.

-- From this, you understand what they want to hear and receive, and find a way to package this with what you want to say and give.
+- From this, you understand what they want to hear and receive and find a way to package this with what you want to say and give.

 It’s the only way to make everybody happy!

 Look for innovative ways to showcase this precious skill in your resume.
-Highlight roles where your job thrived, when you listened to others.
-Show your employer that you’re such an effective communicator that you’re not afraid to just shut up, and listen!
+Highlight roles where your job thrived when you listened to others.
+Show your employer that you’re such an effective communicator that you’re not afraid just to shut up and listen!